 Except in relation to Notice or Special Notice related to Articles 6 and 7, above, any notification or other communication required by these Bylaws to be given by email is considered delivered when sent, and there is no obligation to ensure that such email is received or read by the Member or Applicant.
-However, if the MSSD receives a notification that an email is undeliverable, the MSSD shall, within three (3) business days, attempt to contact the Member or

-Applicant to obtain an accurate email address and/or to send the notification or other communication through alternative means to ensure the Member or Applicant learns of the issue.
+However, if the MSSD receives a notification that an email is undeliverable, the MSSD shall, within three (3) business days, attempt to contact the Member or Applicant to obtain an accurate email address and/or to send the notification or other communication through alternative means to ensure the Member or Applicant learns of the issue.

 17.2.
-Sharing of Information for Disciplinary and Other Investigatory Purposes

-During the course of Medical Staff processes outlined by these Bylaws, information may be obtained or disclosed that requires additional investigation outside of Medical Staff processes.
-By way of example and without limitation, information may be learned that relates to: unprofessional conduct of Hospital staff or people in other City or UCSF departments; alleged discrimination, harassment, or retaliation; patient privacy violations; patient abuse; an unsafe work environment; misuse of public resources; mistreatment of patients or other staff; fraudulent billing or other medical practices; medical malpractice; or other ethics or civil or criminal law violations.
+Sharing of Information for Disciplinary and Other Investigatory Purposes unprofessional conduct of Hospital staff or people in other City or UCSF departments; alleged discrimination, harassment, or retaliation; patient privacy violations; patient abuse; an unsafe work environment; misuse of public resources; mistreatment of patients or other staff; fraudulent billing or other medical practices; medical malpractice; or other ethics or civil or criminal law violations.
 In each instance listed above, and in other instances as determined by the Chief of Staff or by any Medical Staff committee member or subcommittee member that learns such information, the Medical Staff, through the Chief of Staff or MSSD, must notify the Hospital Administration and the City Attorney's Office of the nature of the allegations or information within seven (7) days of learning such information in order to allow Hospital Administration and the City Attorney's Office to determine if a referral needs to be made to City and/or UCSF Human Resources departments, other City and/or UCSF departments, or law enforcement for a separate investigation for potential discipline or other purposes.
 Such disclosure may also be required by law or by Hospital, City, or UCSF policies or rules.
 The City Attorney's Office must be consulted if there is any question about what kind of information is to be disclosed.